splitio/angular-sdk-examples/README.md

         authorizationKey: '[API KEY here]',
         key: 'Tracke type'
       },
+- If the second Split has different Traffic Type, add the second traffic type here:
+    // and the one for a different key.
+This will share resources with the main one but segment data. this._splitAccountClient = this._factory.client('[Second Traffic Type]');

 - Lookup the line below and update the Split names needed:
   userFeatures: string[] = [
     '[Split1]', '[Split2]'